jrunestone/beerd/README.md

     To access environment-specific variables in process.env import `import 'bootstrap/bootstrap-env';` first which will map variables to the current environment via XXX_development pattern
     During pre-build a `.env` file for local env vars will be generated with NODE_ENV=development for `netlify dev` to work in development mode, this file is gitignored
     The database connection is made implicit via the `FAUNADB_SERVER_SECRET` environment variable (stored privately on netlify and on the database on fauna)
+    The files in the bootstrap folder are compiled with a typescript binary that may be newer than the one bundled in vue and netlify which may need different syntax

     Master deploys to production environment in production mode Develop deploys to branch environment in development mode